Our history

 Teamwork

-May sells Château Pichon to Roederer Champagne to devote her time to the development of Glenelly.
+Luke O'Cuinneagain joins the Glenelly team as winemaker.May sells Château Pichon to Roederer Champagne to devote her time to the development of Glenelly.

-A World Class Winery
+A World class winery

 The inauguration of Glenelly’s 6,000 m² environmentally friendly winery, anchored in the mountains on 4 floors functioning by gravity flow.
 The winery is also home to the tasting room and a museum displaying May’s precious glass and art collection.

-Community Care
+Community care

 May de Lencquesaing's passion and commitment sees the development of the Glenelly Recreation Centre for the farm workers as well as the Glenelly C.A.R.E Centre for the farm children.
-Special attention is focussed on the social development of the Glenelly community, including housing and training, and education for her employees’ children.
+Special attention is focused on the social development of the Glenelly community, including housing and training, and education for her employees’ children.

 May de Lencquesaing promoted by the French government, from "Chevalier" to “Officer” in the Order of the Legion of Honour.